ota-meshi/eslint-plugin-lodash-template/docs/rules/no-multi-spaces-in-html-tag.md

 # disallow multiple spaces in html tags. (ex. :ng: `<input···type="text">`) (lodash-template/no-multi-spaces-in-html-tag)

-- :gear: This rule is included in `"plugin:lodash-template/all"`.
+- :gear: This rule is included in `"plugin:lodash-template/recommended-with-html"` and `"plugin:lodash-template/all"`.
 - :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 ## Rule Details